dorneanu/roam/content/books/stolen_focus.md

 #### 29 {#29}

+Set away distractions to see what you're distracted from:

 > It’s when you set aside your distractions, he said, that you begin to see what
 > you were distracting yourself from.

 #### 34 {#34}

+Information overflow:

 > What they discovered is that there is one mechanism that can make this happen every time.
 > You just have to flood the system with more information.
 The more information you pump in,